-Joe Will begins his seventh season as assistant general manager for the San Jose Sharks and his fifth as general manager of the Sharks’ American Hockey League affiliate (Worcester Sharks and San Jose Barracuda).
+Joe Will begins his eighth season as assistant general manager for the San Jose Sharks and his sixth as general manager of the Sharks’ American Hockey League affiliate (Worcester Sharks and San Jose Barracuda).

 In San Jose, Will works closely with general manager Doug Wilson on all daily departmental functions and his primary responsibilities include contract research and negotiations, scouting operations, fiscal planning, salary cap analysis and hockey administration.
 He’s the lead coordinator and planner for the Sharks training camp scouting meetings and scouting conference calls each season.

 In addition, as general manager of the San Jose Barracuda, he oversees all the hockey operations for the Sharks American Hockey League affiliate, including player evaluation, player contracts, and player recall and reassignments.

 In an effort to strengthen the organization’s player development system and program, the Sharks relocated their American Hockey League affiliate to San Jose for the 2015-16 season.
 The Barracuda became a part of the AHL’s new Pacific Division, sharing SAP Center with their NHL parent club.
 The move west eliminated the need to fly players across the United States in the event of recalls and reassignments and added valuable practice time.
 It also has allowed for greater interaction and observation from San Jose’s development coaches.

 One of his most important duties involves the tracking, analyzing and projecting of the team’s player payroll relative to the current and future National Hockey League salary cap to give the team the financial flexibility to ice a championship-caliber team each season.